 Keep in mind that E&S is a small business in Houston - not a global conglomerate.
 Our dreams are large but not far fetched and are being realized.
 Example, the owners graduate proposal and theoretical project at UHCL in the late 80's was a gravity wave detector concept based on the Sagnac Effect.
 He didn't really think it could be built, but, lo and behold, two LIGO's - massive Sagnac Effect observatories - were built and on September 14, 2015 these detected gravity waves.
 That won the folks who actually did it the Nobel Prize.
 Sometimes, ya just never know until you try.

-E&S has some been there/done that experience with the industry has room for significant improvement.
+E&S has some been there/done that experience with this industry and there is room for significant improvement.
 We want to get in on that act because it will be useful for aerospace, too.
 We are particularly focused on improving strategies, concepts, the means, and technology to move large amounts of bulk material across the ocean, along intracoastal canals, by rail, and other means of making this a cost effective way to efficiently manage massive aerospace and energy related developments.

-It is designed for US government and related business projects that require their own transports (trucks, rail cars, and barges) whether those are owned or leased and whether operators are directly employed or contracted.
+Designed for US government and related business projects that require their own transports (ships, barges, rail cars, trucks, and cargo planes) whether those are owned or leased and whether operators are directly employed or contracted.

-This strategy - designed for major US government programs - eliminates sources of unnecessarily ballooned material cost, subpar delivery quantity and quality, and schedule slippage.
+The strategy eliminates sources that balloon material cost, have subpar delivery quantity and quality, and/or slip schedules.
 The project owner retains control of material cost, actual material amount received, and material quantity as well as delivery cost and scheduling.
-Hauls are from major stockpiles by rail, barge, or both as well as directly from pits and mines.
+Hauls are from reliably managed stockpiles, pits and mines.

 E&S personnel have studied material shipping and hauling since 1980 from large to small and it isn't rocket science.
-The ability to improve - or make dramatically worse - the cost and reliability of project material is in the quality of your strategy.
+The ability to improve - or make dramatically worse - the cost and reliability of project material is proportional to the integrity of everyone and everything in the logistics chain.